tangowithcode/tango_with_django_2/manuscript/chapter-testing.md

 	FAILED (failures=1)

 We can see that Django picked up our solitary test, and it `FAILED`.
 This is because the model does not check whether the value for `views` is less than zero.
-Since we really want to ensure that the values are non-zero for this particular field, we will need to update the model to ensure that this requirement is fulfilled.
+Since we want to ensure that the values are non-zero for this particular field, we will need to update the model to ensure that this requirement is fulfilled.
 Update the model now by adding some code to the `save()` method of the `Category` model, located in Rango's `models.py` module.
 The code should check the value of the `views` attribute, and update it accordingly if the value provided is less than zero.
 A simple conditional check on `self.views` should suffice.

 Once you have updated your model, re-run the test.
 See if your code now passes the test.
 If not, try again and work out a solution that passes the test.